Spotted Lanternfly

 Learn more about the Spotted Lanternfly (SLF) from the resources provided.
 Learn how to identify SLF and educate others about what it looks like at all 4 stages, how to spot egg masses and when/where to look for them.
 Educate your friends and family about the negative impacts caused by SLF to outdoor recreation and forest health.
 Understand the threat Spotted Lanternfly pose to not only the local environment but also the New York State Agriculture, Hardwood, Fruit, Wine and Tourism industries.

 Learn where to look for Spotted Lanternfly, their host species is the invasive Tree of Heaven but will also consume species of oak, pine, walnut, and willow.
 SLF are similar to aphids and are phloem feeders prefering to suck the sugary sap of grapevines, herbacious plants and trees like maple and apple.
 SLF excrete a sugary sap as they feed which can stick to leaves and grow sooty mold, blocking sunlight and leading to nearby plant stress.
-Sooty mold can also accumulate on outdoor furnature located below SLF feeding sights, accompanied by a fermented smell that attracts other bugs.
+Sooty mold can also accumulate on outdoor furnature located below SLF feeding sights, accompanied by a fermented smell that attracts other bugs such as wasps and ants.

 Confirm New sighting locations on iNaturalist.
 Adopt a location or "gridsquare" on iMapInvasives to monitor for Spotted Lanternfly.
 Fill out a Public Report with NYS Ag and Markets ArcGIS Survey123